golang/go/README.md

 ./bin/go test -fuzz=FuzzIntegerOverflow -v
 ```

-### Configuration

-The compiler supports environment variables to disable specific detection features:

-- `IDC_ABOUT_OVERFLOW=true` - Disables arithmetic overflow detection
-- `IDC_ABOUT_TRUNCATION=true` - Disables integer truncation detection

-Set these environment variables during compilation to disable the respective checks: By default, both overflow and truncation detection are enabled.

 ### How does it work ?
 #### What is being done exactly ?
 We basically patched the intermediate representation (IR) part of the Go compiler so that, on every math operands (i.e `OADD`, `OMUL`, `OSUB`, `ODIV`, ...) and type conversions, the compiler does not only add the IR opcodes that perform the operation but also **insert** a bunch of checks for arithmetic bugs and insert panic calls with detailed error messages.
 Panic messages include specific operation types (e.g., "integer overflow in int8 addition operation", "integer truncation: uint16 cannot fit in uint8").
 This code will ultimately end up to the binary code (Assembly) of the application, so use with caution.